aboodjsa/React-project-1/README.md

 # React Product Card Checkpoint

-## Project Description
+## Project Overview

-This project is a simple React application built as part of a React checkpoint.
+This project is a basic React application designed to be created as a part of the React checkpoint.
-It displays a product card containing the product image, name, price, and description using reusable React components and React Bootstrap.
+This application renders the product card which contains information about the product image, name, price, and description through React components and React Bootstrap.

 ## Features

 * React functional components
 * JSX rendering
-* Product data stored in a separate JSON object
+* Product information stored in a JSON object
-* React Bootstrap card layout
+* React Bootstrap Card
-* Conditional rendering of a greeting message
+* Conditionally rendered greeting message
-* Conditional rendering of a profile image
+* Conditionally rendered profile image

 ## Project Structure